 Mastitis is a costly disease for dairy herds and with a team of vets skilled in mastitis management, we’re here to help you minimise its impact on your cows.

 Unfortunately not all emergencies happen within our regular business hours of 8:30am-5:30pm Monday to Friday and 9am-12pm Saturday.
-That’s why we have a team of vets rostered on to handle emergency calls after hours.
+Gippsland Veterinary Group is one of the few veterinary teams offering an after hours Emergency service in our our regions.
+We have a team of vets rostered on to handle emergency calls after hours.
+Note that additional fees and charges apply for after hours emergency and Public Holiday call outs.

 Thanks for your patience and understanding with the measures that have been necessary to manage the Corona Virus.
 As of this date, our doors are again open for business.
 Clients may enter our Large Animal and Equine Center for drug and medications pick-ups or any...